-- Staff are aware that every interaction they have with a child is an opportunity to support and develop a child's emotional wellbeing - R-Time principals are embedded in all teaching and learning provision - The SENDCo co-ordinates provision for students with wellbeing, emotional, physical and mental health needs - Pastoral Team are available throughout the school day to support pupils who need additional support in / out of the classroom - Peer mentors/buddies/playground pals are trained to support fellow students - Bereavement counselling is available if appropriate - Risk assessments are updated regularly - Residential trips in Key Stage 2 challenge & encourage the development of health, lifestyles, wellbeing & emotional resilience - A wide variety of extra-curricular clubs are offered. - Weekly "Awards" assemblies and displays around the school celebrate children's achievement.
+support and develop a child's emotional wellbeing.

+- R-Time principals are embedded in all teaching and learning provision. - The SENDCo co-ordinates provision for students with wellbeing, emotional, physical and mental health needs - Pastoral Team are available throughout the school day to support pupils who need additional support in / out of the classroom - Peer mentors/buddies/playground pals are encouraged to support fellow students. - Bereavement counselling is available if appropriate. - Risk assessments are updated regularly. - Residential trips in Key Stage 2 challenge & encourage the development of health, lifestyles, wellbeing & emotional resilience. - A wide variety of extra-curricular clubs are offered. - Weekly 'Awards' assemblies and displays around the school celebrate children's achievement. - Recognition of the impact of Covid-19 on the emotional stability of pupils.